Đorđe Vajfert

-Đorđe Vajfert (Ђорђе Вајферт, Georg Weifert; 15 July 1850 – 12 January 1937) was a Serbian industrialist, Governor of the National Bank of Serbia and after 1920 the National Bank of Yugoslavia.
-In addition, he is considered the founder of the modern mining sector in Serbia and a great benefactor.
+Đorđe Vajfert (Ђорђе Вајферт, Georg Weifert; 15 July 1850 – 12 January 1937) was a Serbian industrialist who served as the governor of the National Bank of Serbia from 1890 to 1902, and again from 1912 to 1926, during which it became the National Bank of Yugoslavia in 1920.
+He is considered the founder of the modern mining sector in Serbia and a notable philanthropist.

 Biography

-Georg Weifert was born in Pančevo, German Banat to a Danube Swabian family.

-Weifert’s grandfather, and father Ignatz purchased the Great Brewery in Belgrade in 1865 and turned it into one of the biggest in the Balkans.
+Vajfert was born to a Danube Swabian family in Pančevo, part of the German Banat.
+Vajfert's grandfather and father, Ignatz, purchased the Great Brewery in Belgrade in 1865 and turned it into one of the biggest in the Balkans.

-From an early age Đorđe Vajfert also worked with his father in brewing.
+From an early age, Vajfert also worked with his father in brewing.
 He graduated from the Braumeisterschule in Weihenstephan, near Munich.
-Then he returned to Serbia and took over the brewery of his father, which he expanded.
+He then returned to Serbia and took over the brewery of his father, which he expanded.
 With the profits he bought a coal mine in Kostolac, then a copper mine in Bor, a Steinberg works at Zaječar and finally a gold mine.
 With the proceeds from the mines, he was the richest man in Serbia and was considered the greatest industrialist of the future Yugoslavia.

-In 1890, Vajfert was appointed Governor of the National Bank of Serbia.
-He served in this capacity from 1890 to 1902, and again from 1912 to 1914/1918.
+In 1890, Vajfert was appointed governor of the National Bank of Serbia.
+He served in this capacity from 1890 to 1902, and again from 1912 to 1918.
 During this period he acquired a good reputation maintaining the value of the Serbian dinar and in credit.
-After 1918, because of his good offices, Vajfert was appointed Governor of the National Bank of Yugoslavia.
-His best-known arrangement as Governor was the conversion of the Austro-Hungarian krone into the new Yugoslav dinar.
-This also led to great criticism, as the former Serbian dinar was exchanged 1:1 in the new dinar, the Austrian money into a 4:1 ratio - this led to substantial losses of property of those Yugoslavs who formerly lived in Austria-Hungary.
+Because of his good offices, Vajfert was appointed governor of the new National Bank of Yugoslavia after its creation in 1920 and served in the role until 1926.
+His best-known arrangement as governor was the conversion of the Austro-Hungarian krone into the new Yugoslav dinar.
+This also led to great criticism, as the former Serbian dinar was exchanged 1:1 in the new dinar, the Austrian money into a 4:1 ratio – this led to substantial losses of property of those Yugoslavs who formerly lived in Austria-Hungary.